Protect Your Property for Your Heirs with These 5 Legal Moves

 How?

-• Draft a gift deed and file it with the sub-registrar.
+• Drafting of the gift deed and its filing before the sub-registrar.

-• Pay the stamp duty; rates differ by state.
+• Pay the stamp duty: rates vary from state to state.

-• Ensure the heir moves in or uses the asset to block claims.
+• Make sure the heir moves in or uses the asset to block claims.

 Best for: Moms and dads who want to move the family home to the kids while they’re still around.